Maine Road F.C.: Ground

 Brantingham Road during a North West Counties Football League match between Maine Road and 1874 Northwich.

-After playing at several different ground, Maine Road moved to Brantingham Road in 1980.
+After playing at several different grounds, Maine Road moved to Brantingham Road in 1980.
 After the ground was upgraded by the Manchester Football Association in the mid-1980s, it enabled the club to be promoted to the North West Counties League.
 The ground currently has a capacity of 2,000, of which 200 is seated and 700 covered.

-The club's record home attendance of 3,181 was set on 4 November 2006 for a Division One match against FC United of Manchester (a team formed by supporters of Manchester City's arch rivals, Manchester United) although the game was played at Bower Fold in Stalybridge.
+The club's record home attendance of 3,181 was set on 4 November 2006 for a Division One match against FC United of Manchester (a team formed by supporters of Manchester City's arch rivals, Manchester United), although the game was played at Bower Fold in Stalybridge.